MKmknd/mkmknd.github.io/publications.markdown

 - 新堂 風, **近藤 将成**, 柏 祐太郎, 東 英明, 柗本 真佑, 亀井 靖高, 鵜林 尚靖, "コンテナ仮想化技術におけるSATDの削除に関する調査", 情報処理学会論文誌, 63(4), pp.949-959, 2022.

 ## International Conferences
-- Sota Nakashima, Yuta Ishimoto, Masanari Kondo, Tao Xiao, Yasutaka Kamei, "How Far Have LLMs Come Toward Automated SATD Taxonomy Construction?," In Proc. of the 32nd Asia-Pacific Software Engineering Conference (APSEC2025), (accepted, to appear).
+- Sota Nakashima, Yuta Ishimoto, **Masanari Kondo**, Tao Xiao, Yasutaka Kamei, "How Far Have LLMs Come Toward Automated SATD Taxonomy Construction?," In Proc. of the 32nd Asia-Pacific Software Engineering Conference (APSEC2025), (accepted, to appear).
-- Chunrun Tao, Honglin Shu, Masanari Kondo and Yasutaka Kamei, "A Preliminary Study on Large Language Models Self-Negotiation in Software Engineering," In Proc. of the 41st International Conference on Software Maintenance and Evolution (ICSME2025), (accepted, to appear).
+- Chunrun Tao, Honglin Shu, **Masanari Kondo** and Yasutaka Kamei, "A Preliminary Study on Large Language Models Self-Negotiation in Software Engineering," In Proc. of the 41st International Conference on Software Maintenance and Evolution (ICSME2025), (accepted, to appear).
 - Kazuki Kusama, Honglin Shu, **Masanari Kondo** and Yasutaka Kamei, "How Small is Enough?
 Empirical Evidence of Quantized Small Language Models for Automated Program Repair," In Proc. of the 19th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM2025), (accepted, to appear). [(preprint)](https://arxiv.org/abs/2508.16499)
 - Yuta Ishimoto, **Masanari Kondo**, Naoyasu Ubayashi, Yasutaka Kamei, Ryota Katsube, Naoto Sato and Hideto Ogawa, "Evaluating Mutation-based Fault Localization for Quantum Programs," In Proc. of the 29th International Conference on Evaluation and Assessment in Software Engineering (EASE 2025), (accepted, to appear).
 - Yuta Ishimoto, Yuto Nakamura, Ryota Katsube, Naoto Sato, Hideto Ogawa, **Masanari Kondo**, Yasutaka Kamei and Naoyasu Ubayashi, "An Empirical Study on Self-Admitted Technical Debt in Quantum Software," In Proc. of the 31st Asia-Pacific Software Engineering Conference (APSEC 2024), (accepted, to appear).